lino-framework/book/docs/dev/settings.rst

 variable DJANGO_SETTINGS_MODULE or call settings.configure() before
 accessing settings.

+.. rubric:: Summary

 .. envvar:: DJANGO_SETTINGS_MODULE

 The :envvar:`DJANGO_SETTINGS_MODULE` environment variable is expected to contain the *Python name* of the `Django settings module`_.

-The settings module must be importable.
+The Django settings module must be importable.
 That is, if :envvar:`DJANGO_SETTINGS_MODULE` contains e.g. ``foo.bar.baz``, then Django will do the equivalent of ``import foo.bar.baz``.